ForMyFreedom/RockPaperScissorDiscord/README.md

 ## CURRENT TO DO LIST
 - [ ] Implement the Duel
 - [ ] Create the another three focus alocation
+- [ ] Solve problems with private and server assumptions (There is no conection of an player and a server)
 - [ ] @

 ---